dracula/codeblocks/INSTALL.md

       - The location in Linux is `~/. config/codeblocks/default.conf`
   - **MacOS**
     - The location in MacOS is `~/Library/Application Support/codeblocks/default.conf`
-    - The Library folder is by default hidden by the most recent version of Mac OX.
-You could use COMMAND+SHIFT+G to navigate to hidden folders.
+    - The Library folder is by default hidden by the most recent version of Mac OS.
+You could use <kbd>⌘ Command + ⇧ Shift + G</kbd> to navigate to hidden folders.
 - Now click on the <kbd>Transfer >></kbd> Button

   ![Screenshot](https://github.com/wasi-master/codeblocks/raw/master/images/cb_share_config_4.png)